antiboredom/piplayer/README.md

 A relatively easy-to-use utility to set up one or more RaspberryPi's as a video player.

+PiPlayer will install vlc on your Pi(s), transfer videos, and set them to play on startup.

 ## Prerequisites

 You should have one or more Pi's on your local network.
 The Pi's should have: